google/flutter-desktop-embedding/example/README.md

 ## Building and Running the Example

-Since the exmaple is meant to show how the library would actually be used, it deliberately uses platform-specific build systems that are separate from the rest of the project's build system.
+Since the example is meant to show how the library would actually be used, it deliberately uses platform-specific build systems that are separate from the rest of the project's build system.